Perception Simplex: Verifiable Collision Avoidance in Autonomous Vehicles Amidst Obstacle Detection Faults: Software-in-the-loop Simulation

 \subsection{Computational Latency}

-A useful comparison between safety and mission layer components is their relative execution latency.
+The final result is a comparison of the execution latency of safety and mission layer components.
 The results are presented in Table~\ref{tab:comp_lat}.
-The values only include the computational latency and do not include any time a module spends waiting for inputs.

-{\it Discussion.} Safety layer components have significantly lower latency than those in the mission layer.
-This is a direct result of the reduced requirements that safety layer components need to fulfill.
-The low latency supports a faster response to external stimuli and the optimizations discussed in Section~\ref{sec:mo1}.
+Safety layer Fault Handler time includes fault detection, criticality determination, and override.
+The values only include the computational latency \ie any time spent waiting for inputs is excluded.
+Safety layer components have significantly lower latency than those in the mission layer, a direct result of the simplified safety requirements and minimalist design of the safety layer components.
+The low latency supports a faster response to external stimuli.